 - Y means the install utility will save the new terminal definition. - N means the terminal definition is not saved.
 The install utility will return you to the Terminal Menu.
-You can take one of the following actions: - If you plan to create a terminal definition please turn to Subsection Choose the Modify Terminal Tables Option. - If you plan to stop creating a terminal definition please turn to Subsection End the Terminal Definition Procedure.
+You can take one of the following actions: - If you plan to create a terminal definition please refer to the section titled Choose the Modify Terminal Tables Option. - If you plan to stop creating a terminal definition please refer to the section titled End the Terminal Definition Procedure.